It Ain't Necessarily So

 "It Ain't Necessarily So" is a popular song with music by George Gershwin and lyrics by his brother Ira Gershwin.
 The song comes from the Gershwins' opera Porgy and Bess (1935) where it is sung by the character Sportin' Life, a drug dealer, who expresses his doubt about several statements in the Bible.
-The song's melody also functions as a theme for Sportin' Life's character.
+The song's melody also functions as a leitmotif for Sportin' Life's character.

-Controversy

-The song is controversial for casting doubt on the veracity of the Bible in its central lyrics: "It ain't necessarily so, It ain't necessarily so, The t'ings dat yo' li'ble, To read in de Bible, It ain't necessarily so."
+Criticism

-The song was criticized by the composer Hall Johnson for depicting African Americans as unfaithful.
+African-American composer Hall Johnson criticized the song for depicting African Americans as "racially out of character".

 Influence of Jewish blessings

-The first and most direct example of influence occurs at the start of the song; the melody and phrasing is nearly identical to the blessing incanted before reading from the Torah.
-The words "It ain't necessarily so" stand in place of Bar'chu et adonai ham'vorach.
+Musicologist Howard Pollack has noted the influence of Jewish liturgical music in the song.
+The first and most direct example of this influence occurs at the start of the song: the melody and phrasing is nearly identical to the blessing incanted before reading from the Torah.
+The words "It ain't necessarily so" stand in place of Bar'chu et adonai ham'vorach, meaning Bless Adonai, who is blessed.
 This motif repeats multiple times in both, and both include a response from a congregation.
 While the phrasing of the melody in the blessing varies, it remains strictly in triplets in Gershwin's tune.
 The song also seems to draw from the tonality of the Jewish prayer mode Adonai malakh (God is King) by emphasizing the minor tenth, the major third, and the minor seventh.